Angelica137/Bookmarks/README.md

 - Connect to the database using the `pqsl` command `\c bookmark_manager_test;`
 - Run the query we have saved in the file `01_create_bookmarks_table.sql`

+How to add title to database
+- Alter

 As a user who wants to save content so that I can access it later
 I want to be able to create a bookmark for it